Guidance for Migration of FACIT Measures from Paper to Electronic Platforms

 We recommend including subscale headers when a full scale/subscale is administered, but it is not required, particularly if it inhibits display of the items themselves.

 The skip pattern with an introductory question, such as that with item GS7, should remain consistent with the paper-and-pencil version of the measure.
+If this is not possible due to eCOA vendor platform limitations, revisions of skip patterns are acceptable; however, FACIT.org assumes no liability for errors in additionally revised skip patterns or errors in data collection caused by revisions of skip patterns by eCOA vendors and their subcontractors.

 Users should be allowed to skip items, though not invited to skip items.
 Users should be able to revisit items or change responses as desired prior to submitting the completed measure.